Manatees roam the waters of southeast

 Ready to see some manatees?
 Here are five places to check out:

 Blue Spring State Park, Orange City - Blue Spring State Park gets my vote for the best "no boat needed" manatee viewing location.
-During manatee season, the spring and spring run are closed - there are several overlooks and boardwalks along the way.
+During manatee season, the spring run is closed -- but there are several overlooks and boardwalks along the way.
 Make a day of exploring the park and watching the manatees.
 Bring your camera because there are great pictures to be taken and memories to be made.

 TECO Manatee Viewing Center, Apollo Beach - Tampa Electric's Manatee Viewing Center is a designated manatee sanctuary where tons of manatees return annually to the warm discharge waters of the Big Bend Power Station.
 Viewing platforms, tidal walkways, and an environmental education center are located at this 50-acre facility.